Takeaways

 Assessors consider various factors when determining the assessed value, including property size, location, improvements, and comparable sales data.
 By conducting a thorough assessment, assessors strive to ensure fairness and accuracy in property valuation.

-Smart Money -> What is Private Mortgage Insurance (PMI)?
+Get Smart: What Is Private Mortgage Insurance (PMI)?

 3. Multiply the Assessed Value by the Millage Rate